Make the Most Out of Your Trip to Visit Your Loved One in Prison

 But the basic problem is that two worlds have collided in a no-man's land called the Visiting Room.
 And unless compassion and love override selfishness and self-pity, the results will be dismal.

 Men and women in prison often express to me that they know how hard it is for their loved ones to visit them.
 Distances can be great and gas prices high.
 Some of their visitors have very little extra money and have to rely on public transportation or the kindness of friends to get there.
 Maybe they had to arrange for a babysitter or take time off work.
 Responsibilities had to be postponed in order to get to the prison.
-And then there is the whole, humiliating experience of the entry process!
+And then there is the whole humiliating experience of the entry process!
 The lines and the lockers, the searches and the metal detectors.
-By the time they finally sit down, they feel like they've been caught up in an exhausting whirlwind of experiences.
-They know the inmate had only to wash up, comb his or her hair, and bounce off to the visiting room when his or her name was called.
+By the time visitors finally sit down, they feel like they've been caught up in an exhausting whirlwind of experiences.
+They know the prisoner had only to wash up, comb his or her hair, and bounce off to the visiting room when his or her name was called.

 10 GUIDELINES FOR SUCCESS

 Following are 10 guidelines I would suggest after observing these visits for nearly 30 years in Christian prison ministry.
 Maybe one or two will be helpful to you.

 01. Verbally acknowledge that the other person's stress is real.
 You are temporarily living in two different worlds.
 Acknowledge that the differences can create misunderstandings.
 Empathize, but don't pretend to fully understand the other's stress factors.

 02. Give each other adequate time to express your feelings.
 I recommend that the one doing time allow the visitor to be the one who talks about his or her life first.
 The prison world is a small one; by listening to your loved one’s experiences first, it'll help to pull you out of it a little bit.

 03. Give each other the freedom to be honest about your feelings.
 (If you can't handle the truth, don't ask for it.)